Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 "When I came home, I didn't go put on camouflage and start running around the woods practicing for some war," Parker said.
 "I realized very quickly that policy and policymakers is where we affect real change."

-Parker's release coincided with a tumultuous era for Idaho's Three Percenters, named for the nationwide movement based on the debunked notion that just 3% of colonists fought in the American revolution.
+Parker's release coincided with a tumultuous era for Idaho's Three Percenters, named for the nationwide movement based on the debunked notion that just 3% of colonists fought in the American Revolution.
 Embezzlement accusations against a top leader led to the implosion of Idaho's biggest Three Percenter faction, which Parker was part of forming right after the 2014 standoff.

 By the time Parker emerged from his 18-month detention, he said, the Three Percenters had atomized into more than a dozen smaller groups fanned out across Idaho.
 With name recognition from the Bundy ranch and street cred for beating federal charges, Parker was uniquely positioned to lead a new era.